mozillascience/studyGroup/README.md

   - **Ask users to Watch your repo.** Make sure all your users click 'Watch' at the top of your repository.
 This way, they'll be automatically notified of all the events you post in your issue tracker.
   - **Use the Issue Tracker.** The Issue Tracker is your public message board to make announcements, ask questions and start conversations with your members.
 You can find yours at `https://github.com/yourUserName/studyGroup/issues`.
   - **Gitter** TBD
   - **Use the Mozilla Science Forum** to chat with study groups worldwide.
-Find the [forum here](http://forum.mozillascience.org/category/events/study-groups); every study group gets a link back to this global forum maintained by the Mozilla Science Lab to share their stories, ask questions to the wider community, and find out who's out there.
+Find the [forum here](http://forum.mozillascience.org/category/events/study-groups); use this to share your stories, ask questions to the wider community, and find out who's out there.